I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 VIII.
 Case Processing in Other Cases Where the Hicks AR is Applicable

-A. Hearing Office Procedures
+A. HO Procedures

-B. Appeals Council Procedures
+B. AC Procedures

-If an OAO employee has a case where the Hicks AR applies, and the case is not a specific Hicks court remand, the OAO employee will ensure the case has the case characteristic HCKS – Case Impacted by Hicks AR and is coded with the appropriate Huntington fraud case characteristic or relevant fraud special case characteristic.
-If the case is erroneously coded with the case characteristic HKS4, OAO employees will close this case characteristic as it does not apply to cases where the Hicks AR applies but the case is not a specific Hicks court remand.
+If an OAO employee has a case where the Hicks AR applies, and the case is not a specific Hicks court remand, the OAO employee will ensure the case has the case characteristic HCKS – Case Impacted by Hicks AR in ARPS and is coded with the appropriate Huntington fraud case characteristic or relevant fraud special case characteristic.
+If OAO staff believes a case is erroneously coded with the case characteristic HKS4, they will consult with the EDO by sending an email to verify whether the case requires processing under these instructions.

 OAO employees processing requests for review, court remands, or final decisions of other cases in which the Hicks AR applies will follow usual processing requirements and keep in mind that: